 We must receive all your application materials prior to June 1 to be considered for admission the following fall.
 However, we strongly encourage you to submit all materials by February 1 for acceptance into your first choice program.
 You must submit your application and academic records by February 1 to be considered for some merit scholarships.
 See the application timetable for further details.

-Yes, either test is acceptable.
+ACTs/SATs are optional for admissions to all academic majors.
+If you choose to take them, either test is acceptable.
 We recommend that students who are deaf or hard of hearing take the ACT because research has shown that deaf students perform better on this test than the SAT.
 To learn more about the tests and the dates they are being offered, visit ACT or SAT on the Web.

 Yes, students should request that a copy of their A.P. scores be sent to the NTID Office of Admissions.
 Depending on the grade of the AP exam, a student may be awarded college credit.
 If the AP exam is for a liberal arts course, a grade of 3, or higher will waive you out of one of your core courses.
 For technical AP's or courses related to the major, a 4 or 5 may be necessary to waive out of a course.
 During orientation, your academic advisor can answer questions about AP credit for specific courses in your program of study.